CHÂTEAU LEOVILLE BARTON 1961

 Franck Dubourdieu

-(9-2007) Several tastings in the early eighties must have been from less-than-perfect bottles because I was never excited by this wine.
-Tastings in the late eighties and nineties revealed a terrific, fully mature wine, splendidly perfumed with cedar, herbs, and sweet black fruits, rich, full-bodied, and long.
-Based on the best bottles, this wine is fully mature, but is capable of lasting for another decade.
+(9-2007).
+Several tastings in the early eighties must have been from less-than-perfect bottles, as I was never excited by this wine.
+Tastings in the late eighties and nineties revealed an excellent, fully mature wine, splendidly perfumed with cedar, herbs, sweet black fruits, rich, full-bodied and long.
+Based on the best bottles, this wine is fully mature, but it is capable of lasting for another decade.

 Read more